RingCentral-Pro-Services/ivrorchestrator-docs/docs/ivr/bulk-ivr-editing.md

 ## Bulk Editing IVR Prompts

-When bulk editing many IVRs and their prompt media, the system will look at each IVR's confgiuration.
+When bulk editing many IVRs and their prompt media, the system will look at each IVR's configuration.
 This means the **combined prompt media file** will be different for each IVR in your selection if their default media or scheduled media differs from one and another.

 The default media and the scheduled media order will also reflect the different IVR prompt configurations in your bulk selections.
 Default media will be displayed as an **empty state** and scheduled media items will be shown as generic **Scheduled media found** row entries in the scheduled media rows if media is found.
 Due to current limitations we cannot show all prompt configurations for IVRs when bulk editing.